arnav7735/Final-Intel/README.md

 5. **Run the Application**:
    - Execute the application by running the compiled `.exe` file located in the project folder.
+   - ( Complete source code is also provided - app.py )

 ## Usage